sag-gov-integration-unit/webmethods-container-deployments/docker/streamsets/README.md

 ## Use Case 1: SDC with Oracle Change Data Capture (CDC)

+NOTE: The Oracle container will take 10+ minutes to start the first time (due to various initializations steps) BUT once the Oracle instance has started once, it will start much quicker anytime afterwards (1 min or so)

 ```
 docker compose --env-file .env -f ./oracle_cdc/docker-compose.yml up -d
 ```